OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 ## Download the sample
 1. Clone or download the [OneNote-Add-in-Rubric-Grader-Preview](https://github.com/OfficeDev/oneNote-Add-in-Rubric-Grader-Preview) repository.

-   Office Generator creates a lot of files for add-in projects.
+   The Office Add-in Generator creates a lot of files for add-in projects.
 Most of these files aren't stored in the sample repository on GitHub, so you'll generate a local project and then overwrite some local files with files from the sample.

 ## Create and configure the add-in project
 1. Create a local folder named *onenote-add-in*.